The misconceptions of the British 1912 ban on monoplanes.

 Louis Blériot; in 1909 he became the first man to fly the English Channel.
 His company manufactured a series of monoplane designs.

 Only a few weeks after the completion of the competition to select aircraft for the RFC, the fatal crashes of two of the monoplanes selected by the trials forced the British Army to suspend the flying of all its monoplanes and order its pilots not to fly any civilian monoplanes.
 The first crash, on 6th September 1912, was of a Deperdussin monoplane; the pilot, Captain Patrick Hamilton and his observer, Lt Atholl Wyness-Stuart were both killed.
 The aircraft was seen to break up in the air.
 The second crash, on 10th September, was of a Bristol Coanda monoplane; The pilot, Lt Edward Hotchkiss and observer, Lt Claude Bettington were both killed.
-Their aircraft was seen to go into a steep dive and the fabric tore of one wing before the aircraft plummeted to the ground.
+Their aircraft was seen to go into a steep dive and the fabric tore off one wing before the aircraft plummeted to the ground.
 It was the fact that both aircraft were seen to come apart in the air, with no possibility of pilot error or outside forces involved, that had forced the authorities to act.²

 A Bristol Coanda monoplane.
 The designer, Henri Coandă, gave his name to the Coandă effect.
+Two were obtained by the RFC after the Larkhill trials and given the RFC serials 262 and 263.
+It was number 263 that crashed on 10th September 1912.

 A committee was quickly set up to look into the accidents.
 It produced a report that what given to the government on the 3rd of December 1912 and made public the following February.
 It concluded that none of the accidents could be blamed on the aircraft being monoplanes.
 It did note that the very nature of biplane design "admits of ample strength" but it concluded that there was no reason why monoplanes should not be as safe as biplanes if properly designed.
 The committee listed a series of recommendations to apply to any future purchases of aircraft (clearly influenced by Blériots report to the French government) and advised that flying of monoplanes should recommence, providing that all existing monoplanes were inspected and found to either meet the recommendations or be modified to do so.
 It also recommended that the government should employ its own inspectors to advise on the safety of aircraft taken into future service and to regularly inspect RFC machines and engines.
 It also produced a list of subjects for the Government's Advisory Committee for Aeronautics to look into.
 One of the subjects listed was "Aerodynamic investigation of aeroplane wings designed to have sufficient strength without external bracing."
 Very prescient indeed!